 Master of Science in Acupuncture and Oriental Medicine (M.S.A.O.M.)

-Kings Park University’s M.S.A.O.M. program requires a minimum of 36 months (3 full calendar years) to complete.
-The maximum time KPU permits for completion of the program is eight years.
-KPU allows for part-time study on a case-by-case basis.
+Arirang University’s M.S.A.O.M. program requires a minimum of 36 months (3 full calendar years) to complete.
+The maximum time ARU permits for completion of the program is eight years.
+ARU allows for part-time study on a case-by-case basis.
 For additional information on part-time study, students should consult with the Admissions Coordinator.

 Requirements for Admission

 For admission into the M.S.A.O.M. program, ARU requires prior completion of two academic years of study (60 general education semester credits/90 quarter credits) at the baccalaureate level, or the equivalent at an institution accredited by an agency recognized by the U.S. Department of Education, or the foreign equivalent.